wottpal/kirby-lightbox-gallery/README.md

 Download [PhotoSwipe](https://github.com/dimsemenov/PhotoSwipe/releases) (tested version 4.1.2) rename the `dist` directory to `photoswipe` and place it under `assets/vendor/`.

 <small>
 Note: Additionally you should minify the two `.css` files of PhotoSwipe which is weirdly not done by them.
-I love to use [Squeezer](https://squeezerapp.com) (macOS) for that.
+I love to use [Squeezer](https://squeezerapp.com/) for macOS for that.
 In the next section I'll assume that minified versions of these files exist.
 </small>

 ### 2. Link Resources